Brief History of Segyu Gaden Phodrang Monastery

 In keeping with this prediction, Jetsun Sherab Sengge and his spiritual son visited Tsang and extensively taught Tantra at Lhunpo Tse at the invitation and under the patronage of Situ Sonam Pel and Dagmo Shakya Pel.
 Many scholars attended the teachings, including Phag Od Yunten Gyatso, the master of Lhunpo Tse monastery.
 Jetsun Sherab Sengge instituted there the ritual accomplishment schedule according to Je Tsongkhapa’s practice-tradition, and also the study and teaching of Tantra.
 He gave the mask of Dharmaraja to the monastery as its object of worship.
 Subsequently, at Sengge Tse, he gave Tantric commentaries and also a bare perceptual commentary of the five stages to Je Gendun Drup (the first Dalai Lama) and others.

-In 1997, there arose some obstacles due to local politics thus it was decided to become independent from the monastery in Kalimpong and we have remained so ever since.
-During this time there were very few rooms for the monks and the prayer hall was in very poor condition.
+In 1997, there arose some obstacles due to local politics.
+Thus it was decided to become independent from the monastery in Kalimpong, and we have remained so ever since.
+During this time, there were very few rooms for the monks and the prayer hall was in very poor condition.
 However, this did not deter us from continuing with our sacred religious traditions.
-Since 1997 we have upheld the three principal pratimoksha precepts and have honored the special traditional rituals of Segyu Monastery during the summer retreat in the same manner as the original Segyu Monastery in Tibet during earlier times (the schedule for this is updated and posted here on the website every year).
+Since 1997, we have upheld the three principal pratimoksha precepts and have honored the special traditional rituals of Segyu Monastery during the summer retreat in the same manner as the original Segyu Monastery in Tibet during earlier times (the schedule for this retreat is updated and posted on the website every year).

-During this one and half month retreat, preparations are made according to the text named
+During this one and a half month retreat, preparations are made according to the text named

 Tsering Jong, an ancient ritual of Guhyasamaja, Heruka, Yamantaka etc., thus fulfilling the wishes of the great Lamas and deities of this rare lineage.